 This contribution is about North-South-relations in the 20th century.
 It focuses on a paper by the French anthropologist Georges Balandier.
 The argument is that assuming a dichotomy between the West and the rest of the world prevents scholars from understanding global change.

-Fools fill the initials, the miniatures and the illuminated margins of medieval manuscripts.
-Their dancing figures, next to David, during the Feast of Fools, in farandoles or in dances of death, transmit, in an extraordinary cultural continuity, a brilliant and scholarly model, that of the mundus inversus.
+Fools teem in the initials, miniatures, and illuminated margins of medieval manuscripts.
+Variously portrayed next to King David, forming farandoles and dances of death, or taking part in the Feast of Fools, the fools represent, with extraordinary cultural continuity, a brilliant and scholarly model of the world, that of the mundus inversus.